xX2Angelo8Xx/SVO2-Handler/docs/jetson-setup-guide.md

 - **Python**: 3.10.x
 - **CUDA**: 12.2 (included with JetPack)
 - **cuDNN**: 8.9.7 or later (for PyTorch 2.3)

+**Note**: PyTorch installation instructions below are preserved for reference and future inference deployment.

 ### Check Your System